DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 3Looks out the windowLooks around the room, then back at the tableDZ

-DreamZero succeeds, an indicator of its video-grounded world understanding. π0.5 tries occasionally but gets distracted by the table.
+DreamZero succeeds in all three episodes, an indication of its video-grounded world understanding. π0.5 tries occasionally but gets distracted by the table.

 Task 12: “Slam your gripper into the table”